FrancesBW/bellamy/README.md

 | Catalogue frequency (MHz)        |                           | 076-227       | 150         |
 | Frequency prefix or suffix       |                           | suffix        |             |

-Note: The last row only applies to catalogues with flux data for multiple frequencies.
+Note: The last row only applies to reference catalogues with flux data for multiple frequencies.
 In this case, columns pertaining to flux or psf etc. may have a prefix or suffix indicating the frequency the column refers to.
 If this is the case for your reference catalogue, you can edit the 'reference_catalog_format.txt' file and add either prefix or suffix at the end of the 'frequency_prefix_or_suffix=' line.

-For example:
+**For example:**

 GLEAM does not have a column called 'peak_flux' like its format suggests, but rather multiple columns called 'peak_flux_076', 'peak_flux_084', 'peak_flux_092' and so on.
 By specifying that the peak flux data is stored in a column generally called 'peak_flux' and specifying the frequency is a suffix on these column names, allows the algorithm to search for columns called 'peak_flux' with the frequency appended on the end (with or without a '\_').